SlitiBrahim/JsWeather/README.md

 # JsWeather
-Little Application for displaying weather depending on your location.
+Little Application for displaying current weather depending on your location.